Pana/conflux-portal-docs/docs/en/portal/Main_Concepts/Sending_Transactions.md

 ---
 Transactions are a formal action on a blockchain.
 They are always initiated in ConfluxPortal with a call to the `cfx_sendTransaction` method.
-They can involve a simple sending of ether, may result in sending tokens, creating a new smart contract, or changing state on the blockchain in any number of ways.
+They can involve a simple sending of CFX, may result in sending tokens, creating a new smart contract, or changing state on the blockchain in any number of ways.
 They are always initiated by a signature from an _external account_, or a simple key pair.